CEMEX Track

 Enhancements, expanded scope

 The initial scope focussed on displaying large ready mix deliveries for jobsite foremen.
-As requirements developed, the scope expanded.
+During development, the scope expanded.
 Managers needed to see deeper information across more sites, and a wider variety of deliveries needed to be handled.

 Card flip